Two-Sample Test for Stochastic Block Models via Maximum Entry-wise Deviation: A NEW TWO-SAMPLE TEST FOR THE STOCHASTIC BLOCK MODEL

-Consider a stochastic block model on $n$ nodes with the membership label $g$ and probability matrix $B$.
-Given a number of communities $K$ and a membership label $g$, the maximum likelihood estimation of $B$ is given by
+Consider a stochastic block model on $n$ nodes with the community label $g$ and probability matrix $B$.
+Given a number of communities $K$ and a community label $g$, the maximum likelihood estimator of $B$ is given by